PlayeRom/flightgear-addon-logbook/README.md

 #### Speed

 With the "Speed" option you can change the animation speed of the airplane icon movement, where `1x` is the real-time flight speed, up to a maximum of `32x` faster.
 This option is only available from FlightGear version 2024.1.
-Older versions use a fixed animation speed of `16x`.
+Older versions use a fixed animation speed of `16x` (because the GUI doesn't include a combobox.)

 #### Profile mode